Skip to Content

 • If partially damaged, use gasket-sealant paste around.
 But replacing it is always the better option.

-• There are also products that can temporarily fix head gasket issues without opening the engine.
+• Some products can temporarily fix head gasket issues without opening the engine.
 If you have limited time, this can be a temporary fix.

 ● Excessive oil usage: